Women's Royal Naval Service

 The Women's Royal Naval Service (WRNS; popularly and officially known as the Wrens) was the women's branch of the United Kingdom's Royal Navy.
 First formed in 1917 for the First World War, it was disbanded in 1919, then revived in 1939 at the beginning of the Second World War, remaining active until integrated into the Royal Navy in 1993.
-WRNS included cooks, clerks, wireless telegraphists, radar plotters, weapons analysts, range assessors, electricians and air mechanics.
+WRNS included cooks, clerks, wireless telegraphists, radar plotters, weapons analysts, range assessors, electricians, air mechanics, ground transport vehicle drivers and motorcycle dispatch riders.

 History

 First World War

-The Wrens were formed in 1917 during the First World War.
+The WRNS was formed in 1917 during the First World War.
 On 10 October 1918, nineteen-year-old Josephine Carr from Cork became the first Wren to die on active service, when her ship, the RMS Leinster was torpedoed.
-By the end of the war the WRNS had 5,500 members, 500 of them officers.
-In addition, about 2,000 members of the WRAF had previously served with the WRNS supporting the Royal Naval Air Service and were transferred on the creation of the Royal Air Force.
-It was disbanded in 1919.
+By the end of the war the service had 5,500 members, 500 of them officers.
+In addition, 2,867 Wrens, 46 officers and 2,821 other ranks who had previously supported the Royal Naval Air Service chose to be transferred to the RAF Royal Air Force.
+The WRNS was disbanded in 1919.

 Second World War

-At the beginning of the Second World War Vera Laughton Mathews was appointed as the director of the re-formed WRNS in 1939 with Ethel (Angela) Goodenough as her deputy.
+At the beginning of the Second World War, Vera Laughton Mathews was appointed as the director of the re-formed WRNS in 1939 with Ethel (Angela) Goodenough as her deputy.
 The WRNS had an expanded list of allowable activities, including flying transport planes.
 At its peak in 1944 it had 75,000 active servicewomen.
 During the war 102 WRNS members were killed in action and 22 wounded in action.
 One of the slogans used in recruitment posters was "Join the Wrens and free a man for the Fleet".